 The foundation believes in the importance of community investment and is accepting donations both large and small.

-“Clearly we’re looking for some large donations if we’re going to get to $18 million dollars to build phase one.
+“Clearly we’re looking for some large donations if we’re going to get to $18 million to build phase one.
 However, we’re looking for any size donation,” Kerros said.
 “We want the community to know that this is for them and if anybody can give any amount, we feel that’s important.”